 Outside TV channel

-The idea is you'll know when it's day time when the light show on TV illuminates the room.
+The idea is you'll know when it's daytime when the light show on TV illuminates the room.

 This may work for some people, but wasn't good for me because I don't like the amount of light the TV emits even at night.

 Moreover, the channel changes between the bridge view and a map view.
-Moving back to map view means more light than when it's on bridge view.
+Moving back to the map view means more light than when it's on bridge view.

 Conclusion: Not practical